VISA REGIME

 • Tobacco and tobacco products: up to 200 cigarettes or 100 cigarillos or 50 cigars or 250 grams of tobacco

-• Wine or beer: up to 4 litres of non-sparkling wine or 16 litres of beer.
+• Beer: up to 16 liters of beer.

 These amounts may only be imported by persons over 17 years of age.